AtenaJasim/AtenaJasim/ReadMe.md

 # 💫 About Me:
 Hi, I’m Atena!
-I’m a senior at UMass Lowell studying Computer Science with a minor in Business Administration. <br>I've worked on building full stack and cloud projects, and I have internship experience working on robotics software with ROS2, C++, and Python. <br>I love creating software solutions to solve everyday problems to make life easier.
+I’m a senior at UMass Lowell studying Computer Science with a minor in Business Administration. <br>I've worked on building full stack and cloud projects, and I have internship experience working on robotics software with ROS2, C++, and Python. <br>I love creating software solutions to solve everyday problems

 ## 🌐 Socials: